azimy-hamid/moduleFiveLabs/readme.md

 To run the frontend:

-4. open the index.html from the public folder manually or go live using live-server
+4. open the index.html from the public folder manually or go live using live-server or after running the server you can go onto this endpoint (http://localhost:3000/)

 NOTE: For the frontend to have all functionalities, the backend server must be running